walmartlabs/lacinia/docs/tutorial/member-ratings.rst

 Further, this new pattern is closer to what we'll end up with in a later tutorial chapter, when we see how to use a Component as a field resolver.

+It's worth emphasising again that field resolvers don't just access data, they can transform it.
+The ``rating-summary`` field resolver is an example of that; there's no database entity directly corresponding to the schema type ``:GameRatingSummary``, but the field resolver can build that information directly.
+There doesn't even have to be a special type or record ... just a standard Clojure map with the correctly named keys.

 Testing it Out
 --------------